-The pre-icrRNA is generated by the tRNA processing enzymes to exactly the same product as the pre-crRNA generation by Cas6b.
+Nature of the crRNA End Group Is Not Important-The preicrRNA is generated by the tRNA-processing enzymes to exactly the same product as the pre-crRNA generation by Cas6b.
 The only difference between the natural crRNA and the icrRNA is the nature of the 5' and 3' end groups.
-However in the experiments reported here, the nature of the end groups did not have any effect: neither on the shortening of the icrRNA to icrRNA nor on the interference reaction.
-Taken together the nature of the end groups seems not important for the interference reaction.
+However, in the experiments reported here the nature of the end groups did not have any effect on the shortening of the icrRNA66 to icrRNA49 nor on the interference reaction.
+Taken together, the nature of the end groups seems not to be important for the interference reaction.

-The minimal type I-B crRNA

-Previously published data concerning the requirements for the spacer-protospacer interactions in the Haloferax I-B system showed that a 34 nucleotide long spacer-protospacer interaction between crRNA and invader was sufficient (16).
-According to these published data and the results reported here the minimal crRNA for the Haloferax type I-B system contains a seven nucleotide long 5' handle, a 34 nucleotide long spacer and no 3' handle (Figure 4).
-Altogether this crRNA would be 41 nucleotides long.
+Minimal Type I-B crRNA-Previously published data concerning the requirements for the spacer-protospacer interactions in the Haloferax I-B system showed that a 34-nucleotidelong spacer-protospacer interaction between crRNA and invader was sufficient (16).
+According to these published data and the results reported here, the minimal crRNA for the Haloferax type I-B system contains a 7-nucleotide-long 5' handle, a 34-nucleotide-long spacer, and no 3' handle (Fig. 4).
+Altogether, this crRNA would be 41 nucleotides long.

-Acknowledgments

-We are grateful to Charles J. Daniels for providing us with the synthetic promoter and terminator sequences for Haloferax ahead of publication.
-We thank Elli Bruckbauer for her expert technical assistance and Jutta Brendel for her kind help.
+Acknowledgments-We are grateful to Charles J. Daniels for providing us with the synthetic promoter and terminator sequences for Haloferax ahead of publication.
+We thank Elli Bruckbauer for expert technical assistance and Jutta Brendel for the kind help.
 We are grateful to all members of the FOR Unit 1680 for helpful discussions.